ThatNerdUKnow/twitch-hue/README.md

 ```

 ## Commands
-Visit your twitch channel's chat and use
+Visit your twitch channel's chat and type
 ```!lights ```
 then whatever color you want to change the lights to